-After moving to New Mexico in 1996, I had to adjust my palette to the harsher light, bright whites, washed out reflective brilliance and deep shadows of the landscape in the desert southwest.
+After moving to New Mexico in 1996, I had to adjust my palette to the hot, brighter, harsher light, bright whites, washed out reflective brilliance and deep shadows of the landscape in the desert southwest.
 Capturing this overstated color palette continues to inspire and intrigue me in my work as an artist.
 Now I look for the vivid hues of the desert, its stark beauty shown in deep shadow and almost blinding brilliant light.
-Capturing these hues without overriding the color saturation is a challenge that I constantly enjoy and learn from.
+Capturing these hues without overriding the color saturation is a challenge that I embrace and enjoy.

 I find great joy working “plein air” in watercolor and in studio executing in oil, sometimes using the watercolor as a study.
 Photography plays a large part in my studio effort as well as in creating my compositions on panel or canvas.
 You will note that my work often focuses on the serene beauty of the world, but I do occasionally include structures and elements of the “built” world.